 Apart from the free version, aWallet offers a ‘Pro’ version that lets you try the password generator and use biometrics options – fingerprint and face ID – to log in to your account.
 This is a nice extra feature that is convenient for mobile devices.

 Pay a one-off fee of $4 and the ‘Pro’ version is yours forever.

 But should you really go and invest your hard-earned money on this device?

 Do I recommend aWallet?

-No, I don’t recommend aWallet because except for storing passwords, it can’t do anything.
-In my opinion, the software needs some severe developments just to stand a chance in front of leading apps like LastPass or 1Password.
+No, I don’t recommend aWallet because except for storing secure passwords, it can’t do anything.
+There are any number of other tools that can offer a free password manager.
+In my opinion, the software needs some severe developments just to stand a chance in front of leading apps like Dashlane Premium, LastPass Premium, Sticky Password, or 1Password.